GimelStudio/GimelStudio/CONTRIBUTING.md

 ### Technical

-Gimel Studio itself is written in pure Python so most code contributions will require at least a basic knowledge of Python 3+.
+Gimel Studio itself is written in pure Python so most code contributions will require at least a basic knowledge of Python 3.8+.

-Some nodes are also using GLSL shaders for on-GPU image-manipulation, but knowledge of GLSL isn't required to contribute.
+Some nodes are also using GLSL shaders for on-GPU image-manipulation, but knowledge of GLSL isn't required to contribute for most issues.

 ### Design Decisions